ryguybenson/order-pizza/README.md

 _This application gathers input for size of pizza and toppings for the pizza to return a price based on these results.

-* Specs
+## Specs
-* This application will allow users to select a pizza size.
+* _This application will allow users to select a pizza size and attach a price to it._
+  * _-Input: small_
+  * _-Output: 8 dollars_
-* This application will allow users to select toppings for their pizza.
+* _This application will allow users to select toppings for their pizza and attach a price to it._
+  * _-Input: Anchovy, Pineaple, Extra Cheese_
+  * _-Output: 5 dollars_
-* This application will gather the users input and return a price based on the selected size and toppings.
+* _This application will gather the users input and return a price based on the selected size and toppings._
-  * -input: medium size and pepperoni topping:
+  * _-Input: medium size and pepperoni topping_
-  * -output: Your medium pepperoni pizza will cost 13 dollars_
+  * _-Output: Your medium pepperoni pizza will cost 13 dollars_

 ## Setup/Installation Requirements